 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Much of their time is spent in sedentary pursuits — if not watching TV, then in front of a screen (such as a computer or handheld device), reading, doing puzzles — anything but moving around.
-As a result of inactivity, their muscles lose their functional capacity and tone, and may eventually become infiltrated with fat.
+“If they’re not watching TV, then they’re in front of some type of a screen (such as a computer or handheld device), reading, doing puzzles — anything but moving around,” he says.
+As a result, the muscles in these older adults lose their functional capacity and tone, and may eventually become infiltrated with fat.

 The secret to maintaining independence

-Avoid losing weight, particularly if you are inactive, as weight loss leads to more muscle mass loss than fat loss.
+- Avoid losing weight, particularly if you’re inactive, as weight loss leads to more muscle loss than fat loss.

 “Making a physical activity routine sounds easy and straightforward, but from my clinical perspective, regular exercise can be difficult for older patients to sustain,” says Dr. Factora.